8.7.5 Transferee and Transferor Liabilities

 1. The Tax Court has jurisdiction of interest in transferee cases and may sometimes require computations of interest.

-4. Interest on Limited Liability (value of transferred assets is less than transferor's total tax liability, including IRC 6601 interest): Amount of the transferee's liability is limited by the value of the transferred assets, except to the extent the state law that gives rise to the transferee liability allows interest.
+4. Interest when the value of transferred assets is less than transferor's total liability, including penalties and interest: Amount of transferee's liability is limited by the value of the transferred assets, except to the extent that the state law that gives rise to the transferee liability allows interest.
 Estate of Stein v.
-Comr., 37 T.C.
+Commissioner, 37 T.C.
 945 (1962) discusses this principle.
-In other words, the transferee may be liable for tax, penalties and IRC 6601 interest up to the value of the transferred assets.
-In these circumstances, state law will provide the applicable interest rate.
+In other words, the transferee is liable for tax, penalties and interest under IRC 6601 on the transferor’s liability only to the extent of value of the transferred assets.
+Depending on the value of the transferred assets, the transferee’s liability may include some of the interest under IRC 6601 on the transferor’s liability.
+In addition, state law may provide for interest.
+State law controls the starting date and rate of interest allowed under state law.
+Interest under state law does not extend beyond the date of the Notice of Transferee or Fiduciary Liability.

-1. Consider when total tax liability (deficiency plus penalties and interest) becomes larger than the value of assets, the state law governing the asset transfer, the date the assets were transferred, and the date of the notice of transferee liability.
+1. Consider when total tax liability (deficiency plus penalties and interest) becomes larger than the value of assets, the state law governing the asset transfer, the date the assets were transferred, and the date of the Notice of Transferee or Fiduciary Liability.
 These items are relevant when determining interest in a limited liability situation.

-3. Seek Counsel’s advice as to the state interest rate (if applicable) and the effective dates of both state and federal rates.
-See IRM 4.10.13.3.5, Liability of Transferee for Interest, and IRM 5.17.14.2.3.2.1, Fraudulent Transfers under Federal and State Law.
+2. Seek Counsel’s advice as to the state interest rate (if applicable) and the effective dates of both state and federal rates.
+See IRM 4.10.13.3.5, Liability of Transferee for Interest, and IRM 5.17.14.3.3.2.1, Fraudulent Transfers Under Federal and State Law.

 5. Interest on Estate/Gift Tax Transferee Liability: